 After dividing the pictures between Flower and Tuber, the separation goes further.
 First the Flower pictures are divided between genus and species.
 After this step there are some directories with genus names in Flower, and every genus directory contains some species directories.
 After dividing the Flower pictures the Tuber pictures are divide between shape and Look-a-Like or orchid.
 This step will produce six directories: LOblong, LSpur, LRound, Oblong, Spur and Round.
 All directories starting with a “L” are for the Look-a-Like tubers.

 The last step in the preparation process is splitting the pictures, using a Perl script developed by Ruter Vos (see appendix x).
 This script modifies the picture so that only the tuber or flower is on the picture, with less as possible background.
 The background is also normalized to be completely white.
-Figure x shows a picture before and after splitting it.
+Figure x shows a picture before and after splitting.

 Discussion